The Ritual of Deep Sleep

 Deep Sleeping is a moon

-and insomniacs.
-When the moon appears, folks begin to yawn, stretch
+shift and insomniacs.
+When the moon appears, folks begin to

 and think about retiring for a good night’s sleep.

-the campfire and watch the stars appear, and then talk, possible augur
+around the campfire and watch the stars appear, then talk,

 those mysterious lights, soon to retire to sleep “under